dscho/xkcd/content/comics/2023-9-29-factorial-numbers.md

   So what do we do when we get to base 10?
 Do we use A, B, C, etc?
 No: Numbers larger than about 3.6 million are simply illegal.
 img: https://imgs.xkcd.com/comics/factorial_numbers_2x.png
 ---
-{{incomplete transcript|Do NOT delete this tag too soon. - De-tabled the Transcript (thanks for reminding me), but definitely still needs work...}}

 [Cueball is standing in front of a large presentation poster.
 There are two uniformed officers (a Ponytail and a further Cueball, wearing badged hats) approaching Cueball.]

 [Poster:]